junaga/example/readme.md

 ## `$ node ./roulette-game.mjs`

-A simple loop that shows why the [Martingale strategy](https://en.wikipedia.org/wiki/Martingale_(betting_system)) does not work indefinitely.
-If you start playing with a `balance` you can never get out `2*balance`.
+A simple loop that shows why the [Martingale strategy](<https://en.wikipedia.org/wiki/Martingale_(betting_system)>) does not work indefinitely.
+If you start playing with a `balance` you can never get out `2 * balance`.
 After enough coinflips, there will be a **losing streak** long enough to exhaust `balance`, including previous profits.
 This issue can not be bypassed through iteration.
-It's not possible to reset "luck", history is written.
+It's not possible to reset "luck".
+History is written.

-However, it is possible to get a `fraction`, where `fraction < balance == true`. - _more code required_
+However, it is possible to get a guranteed `fraction` of `balance`, where `fraction < balance == true`. - _more code required_

 ## `$ python ./port-scanner.py`